The 11 Worst Gift Card Scams You Didn't Know About (Until Now)

 The Better Business Bureau (BBB) reports that the average consumer loses $700 in this type of scam, with elderly victims losing the most [*].

-Despite the different angles, most gift card scams follow a similar pattern.
-Here’s how a typical gift card scam plays out:
+Yet, despite the different angles, most gift card scams follow a similar pattern.

-• No matter what the situation, the solution will be to send them money via gift cards.
+• To fix the situation, the solution will be to send them money via gift cards.
+You’ll be asked to purchase and share the gift card number and PIN.
+This information is typically on the back of the card, and it gives them instant access to the money on the card.
 Scammers will often keep you on the phone and tell you exactly which gift cards to buy (Amazon, Target, Google Play, etc.).

 The bottom line: If you’re told to pay with gift cards, it’s a scam.
 Legitimate companies will never demand (nor typically accept) payment via gift cards.
 The moment someone asks for a gift card payment, you should hang up or delete the email.

-The 11 Latest Gift Card Scams (and How To Avoid Them)
+The 10 Latest Gift Card Scams (and How To Avoid Them)

 1. Imposters demanding gift card payments over the phone

-3. Fake gift card activation websites and phone numbers
+4. Fake gift card activation websites and phone numbers

-5. Overpayment and refund scams that require gift cards
+6. Overpayment and refund scams

 According to AARP, over 73 million Americans were targeted by gift card scams in 2022 [*].

-Here are the latest scams you need to know about (and how to avoid them).
+Here are the latest scams you need to know about (and how to avoid them):

 1. Imposters demanding gift card payments over the phone